-On August 27, 2014, the FASB issued an Accounting Standards Update (ASU) 2014-15 which provides guidance on determining when and how to disclose going-concern uncertainties in the financial statements.
+In August 2014, the FASB issued Accounting Standards Update (ASU) 2014-15 Presentation of Financial Statements - Going Concern, which provides guidance on determining when and how to disclose going-concern uncertainties in the financial statements.
 The new standard requires management to perform interim and annual assessments of an entity's ability to continue as a going concern within one year of the date the financial statements are issued.
-An entity must provide certain disclosures if "conditions or events raise substantial doubt about [the] entity's ability to continue as a going concern."
-The ASU applies to all entities and is effective for annual periods ending after December 15, 2016, and interim periods thereafter, with early adoption permitted.
+An entity must provide certain disclosures if "conditions or events raise substantial doubt about the entity's ability to continue as a going concern."
+This ASU applies to all entities and is effective for annual periods ending after December 15, 2016, and interim periods thereafter, with early adoption permitted